zeplin/cli-connect-storybook-plugin/README.md

 }
 ```

-### Start a local Storybook server using a custom command
+#### Custom command

-.zeplin/components.json
+Provide a custom command to run to start a Storybook instance.

 ```json
 {
     ...